 Generally, the patient is continued on all preoperative medications until the morning of surgery.
 If possible, anticoagulants, antiplatelet agents, and nonsteroidal anti-inflammatory agents are discontinued.
 Glucose control should be optimized, and cardiopulmonary disease should be thoroughly evaluated with appropriate consultation and testing preoperatively.
 It is unnecessary to prep the colon for laparoscopic Nissen fundoplication.

 General anesthesia with endotracheal intubation is necessary for this operation.
 Complete neuromuscular blockade is required.
 Intravenous antibiotics are not generally indicated.
 Before emergence from anesthesia, it is important that the patient be aggressively treated for postoperative nausea with ondansetron and phenergan or its equivalent.
 Some anesthesiologists also add low doses of steroids for their antiemetic effects.
-Last, if there has been little bleeding during the dissection, we also administer ketorolac at the end of the procedure to ...
+Last, if there has been little bleeding during the dissection, we also administer ketorolac at the end of ...